EN

 Getting Started with the Nexconn Chat SDK

 Building a global comms engine from zero is a technical nightmare.
-With the Nexconn Chat SDK, you can go from an empty screen to a working ecosystem in a few minutes.
+With the Nexconn Chat SDK, you can go from an empty screen to a working ecosystem in no time.

 We provide full support for both Java and Kotlin, but I’ll use Kotlin here since it’s what most of you are using in 2026.
-Here is how to handle the core flow in just 5 minutes:
+Here is how to handle the core flow quickly and efficiently:

 Add the Tools